Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

     - Details

   * - Menu
     - Can have 1‐9 child nodes, with each child corresponding to the 1‐9 buttons.
+At the end of the child list, it can also optionally have failover child nodes designated by a node with a keypress_failover_type parameter.
+See example below.

   * - Connect
     - May not have any children.
 The prompt will be read before connecting to the provided phone number.